reuteras/remnux-tools/README.md

 # remnux-tools

 This script assumes that you have installed a vanilla Ubuntu 14.04 LTS.
+I start the installation from the [mini.iso](http://archive.ubuntu.com/ubuntu/dists/trusty-updates/main/installer-amd64/current/images/netboot/mini.iso).
 It then installs the tools from

 * [Remnux](https://remnux.org)
 * [Sift](https://github.com/sans-dfir/sift-bootstrap)